simon-v/bchinfo.org/en/full-node.md

 ### Windows 7

-*Instructions for Bitcoin Core 0.14.2
+*Instructions for Bitcoin Cash Node 0.14.2

-Go to the [Bitcoin Core download page][] and verify you have made a secure connection to the server.
+Go to the [Bitcoin Cash Node download page][] and verify you have made a secure connection to the server.

 ![Verify secure connection](/img/full-node/en-secure-connection.png)

-Click the large blue *Download Bitcoin Core* button to download the Bitcoin Core installer to your desktop.
+Click the large blue *Download Bitcoin Cash Node* button to download the Bitcoin Cash Node installer to your desktop.

 {{verifyReleaseSignatures}}